janson-git/php-react-pusher/README.md

-## reactphp pusher (Ratchet)

-Simple pusher on websockets.

-For example it may be used to push news from server to your browser extension or mobile app.

-- extension on start will connect to push server and 'subscribe' for some category of news
-- push-server wait for news from zeromq connection
-- your server side app connect to zeromq and send some news
-- push-server gets it from zeromq and send to connected clients
-- client side gets info from socket and console.log() it for now
+## WebSocket server based on Ratchet (reactphp)

+It is simple sample for example project to handle and manage messages flow between server application and browser websocker client.

-#### and run your own server by steps:
+#### Run your own server by steps:

 1. install dependencies (zeromq and reactphp)